dpappert/persistent-hotspells/README.md

 ### 01_CLUSTERING.py

-The input for this script is a daily gridded dataset of temperature anomalies
+The input for this script is a daily gridded dataset of standardised temperature anomalies (with land-sea mask already applied for regionalisation over land).
+Path and file name have to specified.